 The Reykjadalur Valley hot springs - known as hot river

 The Reykjadalur Valley is located outside of the small town of Hveragerði, and offers a warm, bubbling thermally heated stream that you can hike to and visit.
-Unlike the Viti Crater Lake, this hot spring is easier to access using trails and bridges.
+This hot spring is easy to access using trails and bridges.

 One reason you'll enjoy this is that while you'll find tourists here, you won't find as many people enjoying the springs as compares to most public places.
 Most people you'll find here are hiking with their mountain gear and taking pictures.